Meredith Talusan: Early life

-Talusan was born and raised in the town of San Rafael, Bulacan in the rural Philippines.
-She was assigned male at birth and privileged in her home country for her light skin and blond hair.
+Talusan was born and raised in the town of San Rafael, Bulacan a municipality in the Philippines.
+She was assigned male at birth and privileged in her home country for her light skin and blond hair due to her condition, albinism.
 At age 7, Talusan moved to Manila and began acting.
 Her first role in a popular sitcom that lasted until age 10 launched an acting career that ended by her early teens.
 Talusan reflects on her childhood fame: "My brush with fame has taught me to value the simple pleasure of moving through the world undisturbed.
 It also made me keenly aware not just that celebrities can never live up to people’s fantasies, but that the pressure to do so burdens those whom I admire and adore."

 Talusan moved to Chino, California at age 15 before attending Harvard University on a scholarship.
 She lived as a gay man until she transitioned in 2002.